microsoft/playwright/docs/src/trace-viewer.md

 ## Snapshots

 When tracing with the [`option: snapshots`] option turned on, Playwright captures a set of complete DOM snapshots for each action.
-Depending on the typ of the action, it will capture:
+Depending on the type of the action, it will capture:

 | Type | Description |
 |------|-------------|